British Values Statement

 - We encourage Pupil Voice at Harworth Church of England Academy.

-- Theresa May is our Prime minister and was voted in by an electoral vote.
+- Boris Johnson is our Prime minister and was voted in by an electoral vote.

 Rule of Law